The Inquiry Core Curriculum

 Pathway Goals

-Students successfully completing the Social Justice pathway should be able to…
+Students successfully completing the Justice & Society pathway will…

 2. Evaluate historical and contemporary issues in light of social justice theory and practice.